Why have I been dismissed?

 A: You must be given at least the notice stated in your contract or the statutory minimum notice period, whichever is longer.
 The minimum is 1 week per year of employment if you have worked with the employer for over 2 years.
 After one month’s service you should be given at least 1 weeks’ notice.

 Q: Can I be dismissed without notice?

-A: There are some situations where you can be dismissed immediately – eg for violence but this is rare.
+A: There are some situations where you can be dismissed immediately – eg for gross misconduct.

-Q: Can i ask written reasons for the dismissal?
+Q: Can I ask for written reasons for the dismissal?

 A: You have the right to ask for a written statement from your employer giving the reasons why you’ve been dismissed if you’re an employee and have completed 2 years’ service.

 Your employer must supply the statement within 14 days of you asking for it.

 Your employer must give you a written statement if you’re dismissed while you are on Statutory Maternity Leave.
 You get this even if you’ve not asked for one and regardless of how long you’ve worked for your employer.

 Q: What are the reasons for which I can be dismissed?